 Peabody Trout Creek Reservoir LLC (PTCR) is applying for a Federal Energy Regulatory Commission hydropower license for a proposed multi-purpose water storage project in Routt County, Colorado.
 The Peabody Trout Creek Reservoir Project (Project) will be privately developed as a 400-acre lake with enhanced wildlife habitat.
 The Project includes a proposed dam and reservoir on Trout Creek, a tributary to the Yampa River, at a location approximately 15 miles southwest of Steamboat Springs, Colorado.
-Water stored in the reservoir will be used to (1) annually generate 125 kilowatt hours of hydropower; (2) provide a long-term supply of water for Peabody Energy's future Colorado mining activities; and (3) support potential long-term development of residential property that would offer a new water resource for fishing or boating.
+Water stored in the reservoir will be used to (1) annually generate 750 to 900 megawatt hours of hydropower; (2) provide a long-term supply of water for Peabody Energy's future Colorado mining activities; and (3) support potential long-term development of residential property that would offer a new water resource for fishing or boating.